kalte0/BMC-CS-151.github.io/labs/Lab05.md

 ## Excercise 3 - DoubleStack

-Now we are going to imlement 2 stacks using 1 array.
+Now we are going to implement 2 stacks using 1 array.

 Imlement a `DoubleStack` class using a single underlying array that stores two different stacks (stack 1 and stack 2).